Miniature Dachshund Puppies for Sale in Statesville, NC

 Q:How do Statesville families get a Miniature Dachshund puppy from your farm in Ohio?

-A:Our farm in Fresno, Ohio is around 326 from Statesville, about 6 to 8 hours by car.
-Ground transport runs in a climate-controlled van with Tuesday departures — each puppy travels in their own crate, and most families have their puppy home within a few days of scheduling.
-We also work with a dedicated flight nanny who travels in-cabin from Ohio to Concord-Padgett Regional Airport, and Charlotte Douglas International Airport, so the puppy is never near cargo.
-Farm pickup is available by appointment, and Ohio's 7% sales tax applies to pickups but not to either delivery option.
+A:Our farm in Fresno, Ohio is around 326 miles from Statesville, about 6 to 8 hours by car.
+Ground transport is what most families in this area use - a climate-controlled van carries your puppy in its own crate, departures are every Tuesday morning, and most families have their puppy home within a few days of scheduling.
+Farm pickup is available by appointment for families who want to make the trip to Fresno; that option carries a 7% Ohio sales tax, which doesn't apply to either delivery option.
+For families who'd rather fly, a dedicated flight nanny carries your puppy in-cabin from Ohio straight to Concord-Padgett Regional Airport, and Charlotte Douglas International Airport and your puppy never goes near the cargo hold.

 Q:Is a Miniature Dachshund a good fit for life in Statesville?